Research Residency: The Arctic as a Mirror of Global Change

 The program duration is 2 weeks, with a total cost of $1,400.

-We invite researchers and scientists from around the world to one of the most unique research environments on the planet, the Svalbard archipelago, where Arctic nature and a vibrant scientific community coexist in one place.
+We welcome researchers and scientists from around the world to one of the most distinctive research environments on Earth, the Svalbard archipelago, where Arctic nature and an active scientific community exist in the same place.

 What's included